Metaswitch/clearwater-readthedocs/docs/Configuring_an_Application_Server.md

- * Your application server should be prepared to accept SIP messages from any of your deployment's bono or sprout nodes, and from any SIP entity that may appear in the signalling path of any call going through it.
+ * Your application server should be prepared to accept SIP messages from any of your deployment's bono or sprout nodes, and from any SIP entity that may appear in the signaling path of any call going through it.

  * If your application server needs to spontaneously originate calls,